RostislavLitovkin/PlutoWallet/README.md

 Android apk: https://rostislavlitovkin.pythonanywhere.com/downloadplutowallet

-Other platforms will be available for download probably in August.
+Other platforms will be available for download probably in November.

 # PlutoWallet
-A sample wallet that implements [Plutonication](https://github.com/cisar2218/Plutonication).
+Multi-platform mobile wallet for substrate-based chains.
+Focuses on the best UX.
+First C# mobile wallet in Polkadot ecosystem.

 Supported platforms:
 - Android & WearOS